Luke Burton

-Luke Burton (born 17 February 1994) is an Australian rugby union player who currently plays for the LA Giltinis of Major League Rugby (MLR).
-He previously played for the San Diego Legion.
+Luke Burton (born 17 February 1994) is an Australian rugby union player who currently plays for the San Diego Legion in Major League Rugby (MLR).
+He previously played for the LA Giltinis in the MLR.
 He can play as either a fly-half or centre.

 He previously played for the Western Force in Super Rugby, Biarritz Olympique in France, and represented the Australia Under-20 in the 2013 IRB Junior World Championship and 2014 IRB Junior World Championship World Cups.

 Early life

 Burton was born and raised in Perth, Western Australia and represented his state at various age-group levels during his school days.
 His family immigrated to Australia from Cape Town, South Africa.
 Burton's family lineage sees both his cousins Jesse Kriel and Dan Kriel play professionally in South Africa and for the Springboks.